Gilbert Rozon: Career

-Despite the failure of his first festival in Montreal, Rozon borrowed more than C$1 million to found the Just for Laughs festival in 1983.
+Despite the failure of his first festival in Montreal, Rozon borrowed more than C$1 million to found the Just for Laughs festival in 1982.
 The festival was based in Montreal, although spread to Toronto, Chicago, Nantes and Paris.

 Rozon was the impresario of Charles Trenet until his death.
-He was the producer of shows featuring Laurent Ruquier, Franck Dubosc, Dieudonné M'bala M'bala, Florence Foresti, Arturo Brachetti, Stéphane Rousseau, Jean-Marc Parent, Jean-Luc Lemoine, Rachid Badouri, André Sauvé, Christophe Alévêque, etc.
+He was the producer of shows featuring Laurent Ruquier, Franck Dubosc, Dieudonné, Florence Foresti, Arturo Brachetti, Stéphane Rousseau, Jean-Marc Parent, Jean-Luc Lemoine, Rachid Badouri, André Sauvé, Christophe Alévêque, etc.

 Just for Laughs represents over 75 artists, over 200 hours of television broadcast in over 150 countries each year and hundreds of shows a year.
 For 25 years, Gilbert Rozon has been at the helm of the festival before giving way to Alain Cousineau with whom he founded the festival in 1983.
 He remains chairman and CEO of the group.

-Starting in 2006, he became a member of the jury on the French program, La France a un incroyable talent.
+From 2006 until his firing in 2017, he served as a judge on the French program, La France a un incroyable talent.